Sun Yaara: Plot

-Sun Yaara begins with two families who are all set to meet at a wedding, Roshni who lives in Pindi comes to Karachi to attend the wedding of Lalarukh – her father’s first cousin.
-Though she has been aloof from her own relatives for some time -this trip is an opportunity for her to bond with the family.
+Sun Yaara begins with two families who are all set to meet on a wedding.
+Roshni who lives in Rawalpindi comes to Karachi to attend the wedding of Lalarukh aka Lali – her father’s first cousin.
+Though she has been aloof from her relatives for some time, the trip is an opportunity for her to bond with the family.

 Once she reaches Karachi, she injures her leg and everyone in the house gets busy taking care of her.
-Junaid Khan who’s playing the character of Talal is a very snobby doctor and Lalarukh’s brother, he turns red when he is called home for such a petty issue of looking at Roshni’s sprained leg.
+Junaid Khan who’s playing the character of Talal is a very snobby doctor and Lalarukh’s brother.
+He is furious when he is called home for such a petty issue of looking at Roshni’s sprained leg.

 The wedding starts and Tania, Saif's sister, tries sticking to Talal but he avoids her.
 Lali's rukhsati happens and she goes to her in-laws house.
-Saif loves her is unable to express his love in front of his family.
+Saif loves her but is unable to express his love in front of his family.
 Saif's mother is good to Lali only if it's about her interest.
 She asks Lali's family for Hina's hand for Mohib, Saif younger brother who is returning from Jeddah, but they learn that Hina's marriage is fixed with Afaq, Shahla's son.
-Lali's inlaws get angry over her for this.
+Lali's in-laws get angry over her for this.
 She gets pregnant and Talal and his mother visit her and bring gifts where Tania tries to come close to him and he ignores her.
-Saif's family is invited to dinner at Sikander Villa and are informed that Talal will come to pick them but Talal refuses and Khurram picks them.
-The next day Roshni's father gets heart attack.
-Talal reaches pindi to console Dado and Roshni.
+Saif's family is invited to dinner at Sikander Villa and are informed that Talal will come to pick them up but Talal refuses and Khurram picks them.
+The next day Roshni's father has a heart attack.
+Talal reaches Rawalpindi to console Dado and Roshni.
 Asad recovers and Roshni enjoys rain and Talal and she have a sweet moment.
 Talal advises Roshni to stay strong and returns to Karachi.
-Tania and her elder sister (saima)along with Lali come to stay at Sikander Villa for Hina's engagement.
+Tania and her elder sister (Saima) along with Lali come to stay at Sikander Villa for Hina's engagement.
 On the way only Talal and Tania are in the car and when she openly flirts with him and leans on his shoulder he slaps her.
 When Tania goes to give milk to Talal at night, she closes the door from inside.
 Talal fails to understand her plan and she tells everyone that he tried to misbehave with her.
 Talal's family believes him but Saif and his family keeps a condition that Lali will go back to her in-laws house only if Talal marries Tania to which Talal disagrees.
 Lali gets divorced and when this news reaches Roshni she calls Talal to know what has happened but Talal scolds her and says that there problems will not be solved by telling her.